Trauma is not the same as mental distress or suffering, both of which are universal human experiences.

 Experiences in these areas may include:

-Some researchers believe that C-PTSD is distinct from, but similar to, post-traumatic stress disorder (PTSD), somatization disorder, dissociative identity disorder, and borderline personality disorder.
+Some researchers believe that C-PTSD is distinct from, but similar to, post-traumatic stress disorder (PTSD), somatisation disorder, dissociative identity disorder, and borderline personality disorder.
 Its main distinctions are a distortion of the person's core identity and significant emotional dysregulation.
-Adults with C-PTSD have sometimes experienced prolonged interpersonal traumatization beginning in childhood, rather than, or as well as, in adulthood.
+Adults with C-PTSD have sometimes experienced prolonged interpersonal traumatisation beginning in childhood, rather than, or as well as, in adulthood.
 These early injuries interrupt the development of a robust sense of self and of others.

 Hypervigilance